-Western blot shows lysates of human platelets.
-PVDF Membrane was probed with 1 µg/mL of Human vWF‑A2 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF2764) followed by HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
-A specific band was detected for vWF‑A2 at approximately 210 kDa (as indicated).
+Western blot shows lysates of HUVEC human umbilical vein endothelial cells.
+PVDF membrane was probed with 0.5 µg/mL of Sheep Anti-Human vWF‑A2 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF2764) followed by HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
+Specific bands were detected for vWF‑A2 at approximately 250-460 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 von Willebrand Factor (vWF) is a large, multimeric glycoprotein made by endothelial cells and megakaryocytes.
 The pre-pro-vWF protein contains 2813 amino acids (aa), which consists of 22 aa signal peptide, 741 aa propeptide and mature vWF monomer of 2050 aa (1‑4).
 The pro-vWF undergoes dimerization in the endoplasmic reticulum (ER) through C-terminal “cysteine-knot” (CK) domain.
 The pro-vWF dimmers are transported to Golgi and form multimers by forming disulfide bond in amino‑terminal region of the mature form.
 The proteolytic processing of pro-region also occurs in Golgi.
 The matured vWF is stored in Weibel-Pallade bodies in endothelial cells and granules in megakaryocytes and platelets.
 The unusually-large vWF (ulvWF) multimers released from cells are very efficient in binding to platelets to form thrombus.
 The population of these highly active ulvWF multimers is controlled by a specific protease, ADAMTS13, which cleaves between residues Tyr1605 and Met1606 in the A2 domain of vWF.
 In the plasma, vWF appears as a series of large and intermediate multimers with molecular masses from several thousand to 500 kDa. vWF also performs hemostatic functions (3‑5).
 In a high shear-stressed environment, vWF undergoes conformational change to expose a binding site for glycoprotein Ib alpha.
 As a result, vWF facilitates aggregation of platelets.
 In addition to platelet binding, vWF binds coagulation factor VIII to increase the lifetime of FVIII in plasma.
 The purified rhvWF-A2 contains the A2 domain of vWF.